 Returns the appropriate family, socket type, socket protocol and address information to call socket.socket() and socket.connect() with, as a tuple.

-12.81 ss1
+12.83 ssl

-The ssl module provides SSL contexts to wrap sockets in.
+The ss1 module provides SSL contexts to wrap sockets in.

 This module implements a subset of the corresponding CPython module, as described below.
 For more information, refer to the original CPython documentation: cpython:ssl.